Berry: 20(ish) things I learned at the 2020 NFL combine

-It's Monday night, the very first night of the 2020 NFL combine and I'm at the hotel bar.
-It's late and Los Angeles Rams head coach Sean McVay, holding a water bottle, is holding court, surrounded by various media members, other coaches and members of the Rams staff.
-I notice Green Bay Packers head coach Matt LaFleur and his brother, 49ers assistant Mike LaFleur and it is against this backdrop, with NFL royalty milling about, that my podcast co-host Field Yates introduces me to someone.
+It's Monday night, the very first night of the 2020 NFL combine, and I'm at the hotel bar.
+It's late and Los Angeles Rams coach Sean McVay, holding a water bottle, is holding court, surrounded by various media members, other coaches and members of the Rams' staff.
+I notice Green Bay Packers coach Matt LaFleur and his brother, 49ers assistant Mike LaFleur, and it is against this backdrop, with NFL royalty milling about, that my podcast co-host Field Yates introduces me to someone.

 "Nice to meet you," the guy says to me, smiling as he shakes my hand.
 "I'm with the Arizona Cardinals."